Today we have the huge privilege of interviewing D’Niel Strauss.

-TH: Congratulations for Stocks and Strauss’s investment into South African record label Inhoud Huis Musiek!
+WW: Congratulations for Stocks and Strauss’s investment into South African record label Inhoud Huis Musiek!
 Can you tell us more about why your company chose to venture and invest in the music and entertainment industry, for instance?

 D’Niel: The founder of Inhoud Huis, Johan Vorster, is one of the most successful and knowledgeable people in the South African music industry.
 He has surrounded himself with an extremely strong team and specifically Jacomien de Villiers as the MD and co-shareholder of the record label.